On Brauer $p$-dimensions and absolute Brauer $p$-dimensions of Henselian fields: Proof of Theorem

-The right-to-left implications in (4.3) (a) are obvious and the necessity in the latter part of (4.3) (a) follows from (4.1) (a).
-Therefore, it suffices to prove the necessity in the former part of (4.3) (a), assuming that $T = K$.
-Then our assertion follows from \cite{JW}, Theorems~4.4, 5.15 (a) and Exercise~4.3.
-In view of the former part of (4.1) (b), the results referred to prove (4.3) (b) as well.
+Indeed, Lemma \ref{lemm4.1} and the theory of cyclic algebras (see \cite{P}, Sect.
+15.1, Corollary~b) show that if $n \in \mathbb N$, $V _{n} \in d(K)$ and $[V _{n}] = n[V] \neq 0$, then $V _{n}/K$ is NSR.
+Therefore, (4.2) (a) can be deduced from (4.1) and (4.2) (b), (c).
+The right-to-left implications in (4.2) (c) are obvious and the necessity in the latter part of (4.2) (c) follows from (4.1) (a).
+Thereby, the proof of the necessity in the former part of (4.2) (c) reduces to the case of $T = K$, where it follows from \cite{JW}, Theorems~4.4, 5.15 (a) and Exercise~4.3.
+In view of the former part of (4.1) (b), the quoted results prove (4.2) (b) as well.